-The goal of the Recognition of Focused Practice (RFP) credential in Neurocritical Care (NCC) is to elevate and advance neurointensive patient care for the public good.
-The RFP is a formal credential for Board-Certified Neurosurgeons who successfully completed an accredited neurocritical care fellowship or met practice criteria.
-This RFP is approved by the American Board of Medical Specialties (ABMS) and managed by the ABNS.
+The goal of the Recognition of Focused Practice Designation (RFPD) credential in Neurocritical Care is to elevate and advance neurointensive patient care for the public good.
+The RFPD is a formal credential for Board-Certified Neurosurgeons who successfully completed an accredited neurocritical care fellowship or met practice criteria.
+The NeuCC RFPD is approved by the American Board of Medical Specialties (ABMS) and managed by the ABNS .

 Pathways to Credential

-There are two pathways to achieve this credential.
+There are currently three pathways to achieve this credential.
 The post-fellowship track is designed for individuals who have completed an ACGME, CAST or UCNS accredited fellowship.
 The clinical practice track is a clinical practice pathway designed for neurosurgeons with a sufficient portion of their practice dedicated to neurocritical care, regardless of graduating from a neurocritical care fellowship.
+Neurosurgeons holding a CAST certification in neurocritical care may apply to convert this CAST certificate to the Recognition of Focused Practice Designation credential in Neurocritical Care until December 31, 2025.

 Requirements | Post Fellowship Track | Clinical Practice Track |